 Grade descriptions are provided to give an indication of the standards of achievement candidates awarded particular grades are likely to show.
 Weakness in one aspect of the examination may be balanced by a better performance in some other aspect.

-Grade descriptions for Cambridge International AS Level Chinese Language will be published after the first assessment of the AS Level in 2024.
-Find more information at www.cambridgeinternational.org/alevel
+Grade descriptions for Cambridge International AS Level German Language will be published after the first assessment of the AS Level in 2025.

-Changes to this syllabus for 2024, 2025 and 2026
+Changes to this syllabus for 2025, 2026 and 2027